The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 1. Make sure your classroom is ready for the learners.
 Are there enough tables and chairs?
 Do you have all the material you need?
 Is the room clean and inviting?
 Is coffee and tea available?
 You have only one chance to make a good first impression.

-2. Be aware that you are the role model! if you expect certain behaviour from the learners, show them that behaviour yourself.
+2. Be aware that you are the role model!
+If you expect certain behaviour from the learners, show them that behaviour yourself.

 Welcome and introduction